AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

   # Page gets contacted when an instance returns a 500
   /url "/health_check.html"
   }
 ```

 ### Specifying the Page Retry Delay {#specifying-the-page-retry-delay}

-The / `retryDelay` property sets the time (in seconds) that Dispatcher waits between rounds of connection attempts with the farm renders.
+The `/retryDelay` property sets the time (in seconds) that Dispatcher waits between rounds of connection attempts with the farm renders.
 For each round, the maximum number of times Dispatcher attempts a connection to a render is the number of renders in the farm.

 Dispatcher uses a value of `"1"` if `/retryDelay` is not explicitly defined.
 The default value is appropriate in most cases.